alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2024/2024-08-23-zionists-jews-occupation-of-palestine.md

 active: audios
 category: [fatwas,audios,palestine]
 note: false
-excerpt: "We are upon certainty that the Jews will not have permanency in Palestine."
+summary: "We are upon certainty that the Jews will not have permanency in Palestine."
 mp3: "https://phaven-prod.s3.amazonaws.com/files/audio_part/asset/3185610/NT0gkf1R8df0NCrEqxIQs-o0abs/Jewish_Occupation_of_Jerusalem.mp3"
 translated_by: Rasheed ibn Estes Barbee
 muftis: